genkgo/php-ext-fs-notify/README.md

 In our case, the list of folders to scan to see if attribute caches needed to be invalidated, became so large that our development experience suffered from it.
-Rather than scanning directories on each request, we decided to invalidate caches by watching the folders.
+Rather than scanning directories on each request, we decided to invalidate caches by watching the folders, and invalidate files that actually changed manually.

 ## Compile